 Lastly, opening a PPF account is very easy.
 We can open it at public banks or post offices, nationalised banks, and selected private banks.
 Also, one can open an online PPF account as well.

 So, thinking of a long-term retirement investment that meets your financial goals?
-Go through the above-mentioned benefits of Public Provident Fund and PPF calculator to make a wise decision.
+Go through the above-mentioned benefits of Public Provident Fund and make a wise decision.
 Secure your future, invest in PPF!

 You Might Also Like